Now accepting applications

 All submissions must include our official application form.

-Our recruitment process is comprised of a number of different steps and will be completed by March 2024.
+Our recruitment process is comprised of several different steps and will be completed by April 2025.
 Testing and interview dates are not flexible.
 Candidates are advised that all costs associated with the competition, including travel costs, if applicable, and testing fees, will be their own responsibility.
 Note: dates are subject to change.

 Regular updates on the status of the competition will be posted on our website.
 Candidates are strongly encouraged to check this site for information rather than phoning the City.
 The steps in our recruitment process include: